gashey/lumen-passport-package/README.md

-# Lumen-Passport as a OAuth Client Grant Resource Server to protect routes and check scopes via Passport middleware
+# Lumen-Passport as an oauth client grant Resource Server

-Making Laravel Passport work with Lumen as a Client Grant Resource Server
+Making Laravel Passport work with Lumen as a Client Grant Resource Server.
+This makes it easy to protect routes and check scopes via Passport middleware.
+This package requires "dusterio/lumen-passport" created by Denis Mysenko.

 A simple service provider that makes Laravel Passport work with Lumen as a resource server